justinburks/LC2/LOG.md

 **INSTEAD OF DOWNLOAD BUTTON, USE AN IMPORT BUTTON, THAT HAS AN OPTION TO CREATE A CSS MODULE, VIA NODEJS, THAT HAS THE SELECTED STYLES AND ANIMATIONS ATTATCHED TO IT, OR WRITE SPIT OUT A WEBCOMPONENT AS A FILE

 **SAVE COLLECTIONS TO LOCAL HOST

-**CREATE DOCUMENTS FOR CATEGORY ELEMENTS AT COMPILE TIME...
-BEFORE THE FIRST PAINT, BECAUSE CATEGORIES WONT BE MODIFIED UNLESS NEW ELEMENTS ARE ADDED I CAN SAVE SPACE IN MEMORY BY ONLY HANGING ON TO THE MAIN ARRAY FOR REFERENCE.
-EVEN WITH CREATING A DOCUMENT ELEMENT FOR EACH SORTED VARIATIONS THE TIME TO PAINT THEM SHOULD STILL TAKE LESS THAN ONE SECOND INTIALLY...
-TO MY KNOWLEDGE.
-I CAN USE THE EXTRA RESOURCES TO SAVE COLLECTION ARRAYS TO LOCAL STORAGE DURING RUN TIME.